onap/policy-parent/docs/api/api.rst

 API Swagger
 -----------

-It is worth noting that we use basic authorization for API access with username and password set to *healthcheck* and *zb!XztG34* respectively.
+It is worth noting that we use basic authorization for API access with username and password set to *policyadmin* and *zb!XztG34* respectively.
 Also, the new APIs support both *http* and *https*.

 For every API call, client is encouraged to insert an uuid-type requestID as parameter.